multimodalAI/multimodal-ai-hugo-group/content/hackathon26/about.md

 design:
   columns: '1'
 ---

 # Prove It—Building Evidence for Trustworthy Multimodal AI Deployment

-**Hackathon registration is now open — 15 May 2026.**
+**Hackathon registration is open until 4 June 2026.**

-If you are registered for the MultimodalAI'26 workshop, you are already eligible.
-Please complete the hackathon [registration form](https://docs.google.com/forms/d/e/1FAIpQLSchf1_YM5nRCPjTMNLZ7kVLUscdDLqyv20Xi6FaACAzD9fXVA/viewform?usp=header) to secure your place.
+**Eligibility**: Participants of the [Fourth Workshop on Multimodal AI](https://multimodalai.github.io/multimodalai26/) are eligible to participate in the hackathon.
+Click [here](https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-engineering/computer-science/fourth-workshop-on-multimodal-ai) to register for the workshop (Register by 18 May 2026 to enjoy a lower fee).

-Registration closes **4 June 2026**.
+If you have completed the main workshop registration, please complete [this registration form](https://docs.google.com/forms/d/e/1FAIpQLSchf1_YM5nRCPjTMNLZ7kVLUscdDLqyv20Xi6FaACAzD9fXVA/viewform?usp=header) to secure your place for the hackathon.

 Full participant details — strand guides and test notebooks — will be sent to all registered attendees on **4 June 2026**.
 Watch your inbox.

 ## The Challenge

 AI systems are being deployed in ICUs, autonomous vehicles, social housing, and robotic platforms — but can the people who depend on them actually trust them?
 Trust has to be earned with evidence, not assumed.

 The MultimodalAI'26 Hackathon is a **deployment-centric** event.
 It invites registered workshop attendees to spend a day doing what most AI development skips: rigorously auditing **whether AI systems that combine multiple data types are safe, fair, and honest about their own failures.**